PacktPublishing/MobX-Quick-Start-Guide/README.md

 <img src="./src/core/mobx.png" height="256">

-MobX QuickStart Guide, published by Packt
+MobX QuickStart Guide, published by Packt.
+This is the companion site containing the source-code for the book.

 ## See it live